giantswarm/crossplane-gs-apis/apidocs/peeredvpcnetworks.xnetworks.crossplane.giantswarm.io.md

 title: PeeredVpcNetwork CRD schema reference (group xnetworks.crossplane.giantswarm.io)
 linkTitle: PeeredVpcNetwork
 description: |
-  PeerVpcNetworkSpec defines the desired state of PeerVpcNetwork
+  PeeredVpcNetwork defines the desired state of a VPC.

-  This is a more advanced composition that uses KCL language to calculate the overall structure of the VPC and subnets, utilising dynamic calculation for the components of the VPC.
+  This composition can be used to create an *n-dimensional* VPC with optional peering to other VPCs.

-  A claim made against this composition will result in the creation of a VPC with a number of subnets grouped into sets of 3 availability zones.
+  A claim made against this composition will result in the creation of a VPC with a number of subnets grouped into sets across *n* availability zones.

   If VPC Peering is enabled, the VPC will be peered with the VPCs specified in